ymankh/kufr-awan-school-django-management-system/README.md

 ---

 **Note:** This README provides a general overview.
-For detailed installation and usage instructions, please refer to the documentation provided in the repository.
+For detailed installation and usage instructions.